seanghai-cheu/blek-stack/README.md

 # elastic-stack-docker (elk-stack)

-This docker-compose project will assist with
+This docker-compose project will assist with setting up and creating a ELK stack using either self-signed TLS certificates or using LetsEncrypt certificates for communications.
+In general you get HTTPS for all services.

-> Please checkout our
 ## Environment Details

 This project was built so that you can test and use built-in features under Elastic Security, like detections, signals, cases, and other features.